gregnavis/active_record_doctor/README.md

 * Rails 5+ and _any_ database or
 * Rails 4.2 with PostgreSQL.

-The only think you need to do is run:
+The only thing you need to do is run:

 ```
 bundle exec rake active_record_doctor:undefined_table_references